flutter/website/src/docs/release/breaking-changes/route-transition-record-and-transition-delegate.md

 decisions on how to transition the route on and off the screen.
 Previously, routes that were not in the new list required decisions on how to transition off the screen.
 However, we later found out this is not always true.
-If a route that was popped but is still waiting for the popping animation to finish, this route will sit in the navigator routes stack until it is done.
-If a page update occurs during this time, this route exits but doesn't requires a decision on how to transition off the screen.
+If a route was popped, but is still waiting for the popping animation to finish, this route would sit in the navigator routes stack until the animation was done.
+If a page update occurred during this time, this route exits but doesn't requires a decision on how to transition off the screen.
 Therefore, we added the `isWaitingForExitingDecision` to denote such case.